benabus/symbaroum/markdown/core_player_guide.md

 Remember that attempting to move past an enemy triggers a Free Attack.
 The Free Attack can be avoided if the combatant opts to trade its Combat Action that turn for an additional Movement Action, making it possible to go around the enemy without entering into melee.

-Abilities & Special Actions
+> #### Abilities & Special Actions
+>
-Note that there are many abilities that affect the character's capacity to perform Special Actions.
-For example, an adept in Acrobaticscan get up from lying down as a Free Action, provided that he or she succeeds with a Quicktest.
+> Note that there are many abilities that affect the character's capacity to perform Special Actions.
+For example, an adept in Acrobatics can get up from lying down as a Free Action, provided that he or she succeeds with a Quick test.
 And the master level of Sixth Sense removes any negative modifications from Blind Fighting which can be used when attacking opponents in the dark.

-> Combat Map
+> #### Combat Map
 >
 > It can help to have a map of the battlefield in order to get a better overview of the combat situation.
 Draw the surrounding area on a piece of paper and mark where everybody stands with an "X" or simple markers or tokens.
 Even objects and terrain -such as trees, boulders and buildings -should be drawn on the map.
 Then it quickly becomes much more obvious where the combatants stand, who can shoot, who is flanked and so on.
 A combat map is even more recommended for battles with many combatants, such as in combat situations where the characters face the same number of enemies as themselves.

-SURPRISED
+#### SURPRISED

 To sneak up on an enemy or prepare an ambush is an active Action and requires a successful [Discreet<-Vigilant] test.
 Attacking an enemy that is unaware of the incoming attack allows the attacker to make a Free Attack in the first turn of combat.
 Then the combat follows the usual turn order, based on the combatants Quick.

-ADVANTAGE
+#### ADVANTAGE

 Sometimes one side of a melee combat gets an advantage over the other.
 A character sneaking up on an enemy to attack it from behind has the Advantage.
 Another situation where you are at an Advantage is when you attack a target lying on the ground or a target that is climbing towards you.
 To create advantages when fighting on plain and even ground requires the use of Actions, attacks or movements.

 If your character has the Advantage in a combat situation, it receives a +2 modification to the relevant Attribute when making a Success test, and its attacks deal 1D4 extra damage.

-The following situations provide advantages:
+**The following situations provide advantages:**
 - Attacking an enemy that is unaware of the pending attack.
 For this situation to occur, a successful [Discreet<-Vigilant] test is normally required by the attacker.
 - All melee attacks against a flanked enemy counts as providing an Advantage.
 A target is considered flanked if two enemies stand on opposite sides oftit.
 It usually takes a Movement Action to get around an enemy and flank it.
 In the same way a character can use a Movement Action to get away from a flanked position -but with the consequence of receiving a Free Attack from each enemy.
 - All melee attacks against an enemy lying down.
 Note that ranged attacks do not get any advantage from this.
 - All attacks against enemies standing on lower ground than the attacker, such as attacking down from a wall against enemies climbing a ladder.
 This applies to both me lee and ranged attacks.

-Other Important Rules
+### Other Important Rules

 THE GAME MASTER handles most things regarding problem-solving and social challenges, but here follows a description of the basic idea of how those situations are dealt with.
 This section also describes how to develop your character.
 These improvements are made using Experience,which is a reward gained from partaking in and surviving adventures.
 The Game Master awards the Experience, while the player uses it to improve his or her character.

-PROBLEM-SOLVING
+#### PROBLEM-SOLVING

 Problem-solving refers to situations where your character attempts to achieve something that requires dice rolls and Success tests, but which is not a combat-situation: tracking a fleeing enemy, picking a lock, persuading a guard to let you in or researching the answer to a riddle in a library.
 The Game Master handles most of this; as a player you only have to be ready to describe how your character attempts to solve the problem, and then roll the dice to make the test asked for by the Game Master.

-SOCIAL CHALLENGES
+#### SOCIAL CHALLENGES

 Social challenges consist ofimportant negotiations, often involving the great and powerful personas, groups and monsters of the game worldt-situations that are unfit for combat and cannot be solved with a mere Persuasive test.
 In short, the social challenge is solved by your and your friends' roleplaying, where you will have to persuade, deceive and bargain your way to a solution.
 The Game Master handles the parameters for the social challenge, while you portray your character and together with your fellow players try to carry through a successful negotiation around the gaming table.

 Social challenges are often preceded by scenes of problem-solving, where the character gathers information, secrets and rumors that can be used against the one they need to persuade.

-IMPROVING YOUR CHARACTER
+#### IMPROVING YOUR CHARACTER

 Experienceis awarded by the Game Master after a completed adventure.
 Experience is traded in for higher levels in the character's abilities, or used to purchase new ones.
 Purchasing a new ability at novice level costs 10 Experience, to increase from novice to the adept level costs 20 Experience and increasing from adept to master costs 30 Experience.

-Example: Grumpa the ogre survives her first adventure and is rewarded with 12 points of Experience.
-To purchase a new ability at novice level costs 10 Experience, but Mira decides to save her Experience: she already has five novice abilities and wants to increase one of them to adept level.
+_**Example:** Grumpa the ogre survives her first adventure and is rewarded with 12 points of Experience.
+To purchase a new ability at novice level costs 10 Experience, but Mira decides to save her Experience: she already has five novice abilities and wants to increase one of them to adept level._

 After another adventure, Grumpa is awarded with an additional 9 points, to a total of 21 Experience.
 Mira increases one of her abilities to adept level (at a cost of 20 Experience) after which she only has one (1) point of Experience left.